 Adds a user (identified by cookie ID or email) to a remarketing audience for future ad targeting.

-When lead submits form but doesn't book showing within 7 days, add them to 'Unbooked Leads' remarketing audience.
-Show ads: 'Ready to See Homes?
-Book Your Tour Today.'
+When an owner submits the deal form but doesn't share financials within 7 days, add them to 'Unfinished Seller' remarketing audience.
+Show ads: 'Still Considering a Sale?
+Get a Confidential Valuation Today.'

-Sends conversion data to Google Ads for events that happened offline (phone call led to deal, showing led to closing).
+Sends conversion data to Google Ads for events that happened offline (call led to an acquisition, inquiry led to a funded commitment).
 Uses GCLID (Google Click ID) to attribute conversion to specific ad click.

-Deal closes in HubSpot.
-Extract GCLID from lead source, upload conversion to Google Ads: '$12k commission from keyword [condos for sale downtown]'.
+An acquisition closes in HubSpot.
+Extract GCLID from lead source, upload conversion to Google Ads: '$14M asset acquired from keyword [sell my apartment building]'.
 Google optimizes for this keyword.

 Creates a Display ad (banner or responsive) to show on Google Display Network (millions of partner websites, YouTube, Gmail).